miyahjordan/Calbright-College-Portfolio-Projects/Data Visualization for Acme Widgets/README.md

 <h1 align='center'>Data Visualization for Acme Widgets</h1>

 ### Executive Summary:
 A fictional company, Acme Widgets, has data detailing sales performace for May 2014.
-They need help creatung a dashboard for some of the measures used in the report.
+They need help creating a dashboard for some of the measures used in the report.
 I used Google Sheets to create a visualization for the data provided, deciding to use scorecards for the total income for each associate and a bar chart to see the amount of whatsits sold by each associate.

 The total income made by each associate is: